-In order to meet that goal, we want to adopt the concept of curation1, which is a set of processes to assemble the information needed to access, manipulate, and manage data.
-This concept is an active topic within the International Virtual Observatory Alliance (IVOA) from which we can use http://wiki.ivoa.net/twiki/bin/view/IVOA/IvoaCP tools and processes.
+In order to meet that goal, we want to adopt the concept of curation, which is a set of processes to assemble the information needed to access, manipulate, and manage data.
+This concept is an active topic within the International Virtual Observatory Alliance (IVOA) from which we can use tools and processes.

+&lt;sup>1 http://wiki.ivoa.net/twiki/bin/view/IVOA/IvoaCP